 Hazelnuts: If you can get your hands on them, I'd recommend using skinless (or blanched) hazelnuts, however hazelnuts with the skins on them will work just fine if you don't mind using them.

-Vanilla extract: vanilla is added to balance out the flavours of the dessert as well as intensifying the sweetness.
+Vanilla extract: vanilla is added to balance out the flavors of the dessert as well as intensify the sweetness.
 Make sure you opt for a brand that is vegan-friendly such as Neilsen Massey pure vanilla extract and Taylor and Colledge vanilla bean extract.

 Baking soda: this is the leavening agent for this recipe, as it releases carbon dioxide when baked creating a soft cookie.

 (Full recipe and instructions are in the recipe card at the end of this post)